-Even seasoned veterans need to brush up on their sales technique once in a while.
-Below are three of the more common mistakes sales people make that prevent them from closing sales.
+Even seasoned veterans need to brush up on their sales techniques once in a while.
+Below are three of the more common mistakes salespeople make that prevent them from closing sales.
 Read through the list and make sure neither you nor someone you know has fallen into the habit of doing them.

 1) Talking Too Much

-Especially in the beginning of a relationship, many salespeople think that the more talking they do to inform the customer about products and services, the more likely they are to close a sale.
+Especially at the beginning of a relationship, many salespeople think that the more talking they do to inform the customer about products and services, the more likely they are to close a sale.